ncatlab/nlab-content/pages/15569.md

    * [[infinitesimal flat modality]] $\flat^{inf}$

 Notice that this is an axiomatics with many different geometric incarnations.
-For instance there is an incrnation in [[higher differential geometry]] and one in [[higher complex analytic geometry]].
+For instance there is an incarnation in [[higher differential geometry]] and one in [[higher complex analytic geometry]].
 The point of the axiomatics is that all statements derivable from it at "inter-geometric" in that they hold for all these geometries.

 One such fact is the following: every $X$ in $\mathbf{H}$ sits in a canonical square